OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-01.md

 But the Levites shall camp around the tabernacle of the testimony, so that there will be no divine wrath against the congregation of the Israelites.
 The Levites shall be responsible for the service to the tabernacle of the testimony.”

 ## Numbers 1:54
-The Israelites did all this just as the Lord commanded Moses.
+The Israelites did all this just as the Lord instructed Moses.